getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 ## System Configuration

 Grav focuses on making things as easy as possible for the user, and the same goes for configuration.
-Grav comes with some sensible default options and these are contained in a file that resides in the `system/config/system.yaml` file.
+Grav comes with some sensible default options, and these are contained in a file that resides in the `system/config/system.yaml` file.

-However, **you should never change this file**, rather any configuration changes you need to make should be stored in a file called `user/config/system.yaml`.
+However, **you should never change this file**, instead any configuration changes you need to make should be stored in a file called `user/config/system.yaml`.
 Any setting in this file with the same structure and naming will override the setting provided in the default system configuration file.

 !!!!
 Generally speaking you should **NEVER** change anything in the `system/` folder.
 All things the user does (creating content, installing plugins, editing configuration, etc.) should be done in the `user/` folder.
 This way it allows simpler upgrading and also keeps your changes all in one location for backing up, synchronizing, etc.